idelfonsog2/idelfonsog2.github.io/README.md

 - Use the **mobile instrumentation tool** to increase the efficiency of compilation time from 5 minutes to 2 minutes and a half.
 Additionally, this help catch **data race conditions** between **Swift and Objective-C**
-- Implement **Behavior Driven Development**, which is a document base layer for stakeholders to help understand the situation, requirements, actions and results for every new and legacy feature.
+- Implement **Behavior Driven Development**, which is a document base layer for stakeholders to help understand the situation, requirements, actions, and results for every new and legacy feature.
 - Automate the unit testing suite, app production submission, and quality assurance builds using continuous integration and continuous deployment pipeline along with **Fastlane**.
 - Help the community team decrease the amount of time reviewing inappropriate content by implementing an image **machine learning** model based on a plant database to identify things that are not plants.
 - **Solo developer** in the project
-- Developer's **time is valuable**.
+- The developer's **time is valuable**.
 As a result, created CI/CD software pipelines to facilitate gradual deployment, automated tests, rollbacks, and feature flags
 - Delivered features in the most feasible ways using **refactoring design patterns**
 - Find balance and knowledge between the technical vision and the delivery of products when gathering and delivering stakeholders requirements